MicrosoftDocs/win32/desktop-src/Direct2D/resources-and-resource-domains.md

 ---
 title: Resources Overview
-description: Describes Direct2D resources and how they can be shared. ms.assetid: 'afd308a7-9524-4436-9a0e-8575383d96fa'
+description: Describes Direct2D resources and how they can be shared. ms.assetid: afd308a7-9524-4436-9a0e-8575383d96fa
-keywords: ["Direct2D,resources"]
+keywords:
+- Direct2D,resources
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Resources Overview

-A Direct2D resource is an object that is used for drawing and is represented by a Direct2D interface, such as [**ID2D1Geometry**](id2d1geometry.md) or [**ID2D1RenderTarget**](id2d1rendertarget.md).
+A Direct2D resource is an object that is used for drawing and is represented by a Direct2D interface, such as [**ID2D1Geometry**](/windows/win32/d2d1/?branch=master) or [**ID2D1RenderTarget**](/windows/win32/d2d1/?branch=master).
 This topic describes the kinds of Direct2D resources and how they can be shared.

 This topic contains the following sections: